skalenetwork/skale-consensus/docs/block_signature_verification.md

 Each consensus block proposal includes $EcdsaProposerSignature$ object.

-$EcdsaProposerSignature$ is a signature of the proposal using the ECDSA private key of the node that made the proposal
+$EcdsaProposerSignature$ is a signature of the proposal using the ECDSA private key $ ProposerNodeEcdsaKey$ of the node that made the proposal

 ### 1.1 Computing  EcdsaProposerSignature